-One of Neoenergia’s values is Integrity.
-Our conduct and that of our employees is based on ethical principles and compliance with Brazilian law and best corporate practices.
-We would stress too that our suppliers of goods and services practice integrity and observe the principles defended by the company in its Code of Ethics and Integrity Policies.
+Neoenergia has as one of its values the adoption of Ethical Principles, guiding its conduct and that of its employees based on the integrity and compliance with the Brazilian legislation and the best business practices.
+Additionally, the company requires that its suppliers of goods and services adopt integrity and adherence to the principles supported by the company in its Code of Ethics and Integrity Policies.

-To achieve its ends, Neoenergia has carried out a series of initiatives under its Integrity Program, approved by the Board of Directors, in line with Brazil’s anticorruption laws.
-These initiatives involve all the group companies.
-The program is coordinated by the Superintendence of Compliance, which was set up in 2014 and is responsible, among other things, for planning, conceiving, executing, maintaining and assessing the Integrity Program of Neoenergia and its subsidiaries, as well as drafting and revising Codes of Conduct, policies and procedures intended to promote and reinforce a culture of integrity, based on ethical business principles.
+To achieve its goals, Neoenergia conducted a series of initiatives involving all the group companies.
+These initiatives was based on its Integrity Program, which was approved by the Board of Directors and is in line with Brazil’s anticorruption laws.
+The program is coordinated by the Compliance Superintendence, responsible, among other things, for planning, conceiving, executing, maintaining and assessing the Neoenergia and its subsidiaries Integrity Program, as well as drafting and revising Codes of Conduct, policies and procedures intended to promote and reinforce a culture of integrity based on ethical business principles.

-The governance structure consists of the Board of Directors, Fiscal Council and Executive Board, supported by committees which contribute to decision-making.
+The governance structure consists on the Board of Directors, Fiscal Council and Executive Board, supported by Committees, which contribute to decision-making.
 The company’s Shareholders’ Agreement guides the actions of board members and includes a provision for them to abstain from voting on issues that could give rise to conflicts of interest.
-The Shareholders’ Meeting is the sovereign body with powers to decide on all business relating to the group’s business purpose, and to pass the resolutions which it thinks fit in defending and developing the group.
+The Shareholders’ Meeting is the sovereign body with powers to decide on all business relating to the group’s business purpose, and to pass the resolutions that it thinks fit for the protection and development of the group.
 Its duties, form and functioning are governed by the Brazilian Corporate Law (Law No. 6.404/76) as amended.

-The Company’s guidelines are based on its macro strategic plan, and the organization’s strategies and goals for a five-year period (2014-2018), with an assessment of the internal and external environment, are aimed at meeting its principles.
-The plan is outlined at meetings of the Board of Directors (CA) and transmitted to the Executive Board at its own meetings (RD).
-Shareholders’ Meetings allow shareholders to become involved in discussions of the Company guidelines when necessary.
+The Company’s guidelines are based on its macro strategic plan and the organization’s strategies and goals for a five-year period, with an assessment of the internal and external environment aimed at meeting its principles.
+The plan is outlined at meetings of the Board of Directors (BoD) and transmitted to the Executive Board (EB) in its meetings.
+Shareholders’ Meetings allow shareholders to become involved in discussions regarding the Company guidelines, when necessary.